Exact results on generalized Erd\H{o}s-Gallai problems: Proof of Theorem

 Let $C_1=\frac{2(r-s)}{t(k-2-r)} \left(\binom{k-2}{t-1} - \binom{r}{t-1}\right)$ and $C_2=\binom{r}{t-1} - \binom{s}{t-1}$.
 In order to show that $k_t(G) < T_t$, it suffices to prove that $C_2-C_1<0$.
 Since $r>s$, the inequality is strict when $r<t-1$.
 Thus, we may assume $r\ge t-1$.
 In order to finish the proof, we claim that it suffices to prove the following two inequalities:

-If the inequalities above were true, Equation \eqref{t} provides a bound to $C_1$.
-Then, $C_2-C_1<0$ follows from Equation \eqref{eq1}.
+If the inequalities above were true, Equation~\eqref{t} provides a bound to $C_1$.
+Then, $C_2-C_1<0$ follows from Equation~\eqref{eq1}.

-To show that Equation \eqref{eq1} holds, the left side can be interpreted as choosing $t-1$ people in a group $R$ of size $r$ without choosing all of them from a subgroup $S\subset R$ of size $s$.
-The right side is an upper-bound on the number of ways a team can be formed by making sure at least one of them is from $R \setminus S$.
-It follows that the right side is at least as large as the left side.
+To show that Equation~\eqref{eq1} holds, the left-hand side can be interpreted as choosing $t-1$ people in a group $R$ of size $r$ without choosing all of them from a subgroup $S\subset R$ of size $s$.
+The right-hand side is an upper bound on the number of ways a team can be formed by making sure at least one of them is from $R \setminus S$.
+It follows that the right-hand side is at least as large as the left-hand side.

-To prove Equation \eqref{t}, since $t\ge 3$, we can first lower-bound the numerator of the left side by the following:
+To prove Equation~\eqref{t}, since $t\ge 3$, we can first lower-bound the numerator of the left-hand side by the following:

-The above inequality can be proved by using a similar argument as before: the left side is forming a team of $t-1$ players from a group $K$ of size $k-2$ without having all of them from a subgroup $R\subset K$ of size $r$.
-Meanwhile, the right side corresponds to first choosing one or two person from $K\setminus R$ and filling the rest of the team from $R$.
+The above inequality can be proved by using a similar argument as before: the left-hand side is forming a team of $t-1$ players from a group $K$ of size $k-2$ without having all of them from a subgroup $R\subset K$ of size $r$.
+Meanwhile, the right-hand side corresponds to first choosing one or two people from $K\setminus R$ and filling the rest of the team from $R$.
 Then,

-Thus, for $t=3$, one can easily plug in the value of $t$ in \eqref{6} and check the validity of \eqref{t} by using Lemma \ref{smallr}.
+Thus, for $t=3$, one can easily plug in the value of $t$ in \eqref{6} and check the validity of \eqref{t} by using Lemma~\ref{smallr}.
 For $t \ge 4$, we have the following from \eqref{6}:

 Thus, to prove \eqref{t}, it is enough to show that $\frac{k-3-r}{r-2} \ge 1$.
-This follows from Lemma \ref{smallr}, which concludes our proof of Theorem \ref{edge}.
+This follows from Lemma~\ref{smallr}, which concludes our proof of Theorem~\ref{edge}.

 \end{proof}